Elvarhøi brings the down-to-earth sound and style from the golden age of folk-rock into modern folk metal.

 We were sick of folk metal, a genre that never reached its potential.
-Our catalog of unpublished material grew, but nothing worked.
+Our catalogue of unpublished material grew, but nothing worked.
 We sent our feelers out in all directions.

-We played conemporary music, we played ambience and noise, we played Wardruna-inspired black metal, with Carl Engstrøm on drums and Sean Murphy on flutes.
+We played contemporary music, we played ambience and noise, we played Wardruna-inspired black metal, with Carl Engstrøm on drums and Sean Murphy on flutes.

 But something was missing.